Professor George Ratcliffe

 Research Interests

+Metabolic networks supply the precursors, energy and reducing power required for the synthesis and turnover of cellular components.
 The associated flows of material – the metabolic fluxes – are crucial in determining the performance and productivity of cells and organisms.
-For example, in an agricultural context, the production of harvestable end-products of plant metabolism is entirely dependent on the flux phenotype of the plant; while in biotechnology, the exploitation of micro-organisms and plants hinges on an ability to reconfigure the metabolic network to favour a flux distribution that leads to the preferential synthesis of particular products.
-Thus the fluxes supported by the plant metabolic network play a pivotal role in determining both phenotype and productivity.
+For example, in an agricultural context, the production of harvestable end-products of plant metabolism is entirely dependent on the flux phenotype of the plant; while in biotechnology, the exploitation of micro-organisms and plants hinges on an ability to reconfigure the metabolic network to favour a flux distribution that leads to the preferential synthesis of a desired product.
+The metabolic flux distribution in a network can be measured using stable isotope labelling techniques, while the same fluxes can be predicted using genome-scale models and constraints-based flux balance analysis.
+Ultimately this combined approach to metabolic flux analysis leads to a deeper understanding of plant metabolic phenotypes, their biosynthetic capacity, and the extent to which networks might be manipulated to increase productivity.

 Publications